fbpx Skip to Content

 But oh, my friend, you would be wrong.

 See, knitting isn’t a winter sport like skiing or snowshoeing.
-No, it’s an all-year-round activity, and it just requires a couple adjustments to keep going even through the worst of the heat.
+No, it can be an all-year-round activity, and it just requires a couple adjustments to keep going even through the worst of the heat.
 Here are some of the ways I make sure I can enjoy my summer knitting.

 This post contains affiliate links, which means if you choose to buy something through those links, I’ll receive a small commission at no extra cost to you.
 I will always identify affiliate links for you by putting “(affiliate link)” next to them.
 Thanks for supporting my work!